 Neil Abramson is in touch with a number of shops across the nation.
-He mentioned a few other online systems that are being used too.
-Whentowork offers a free 30-day trial.
+Many use Whentowork.
+It offers a free 30-day trial.
 After your free trial, the monthly subscription price is based on the number of employees.
 With Whentowork, your sales team sets their “prefer,” “dislike” and even “cannot work” times.
 It’s an excellent way to schedule younger part-time employees.
-The minute the schedule is created and published, everyone is notified.
+Most noteworthy, notification happens the minute the schedule is created and published.
 They even offer a “Tradeboard” letting employees share shifts.

 Humanity also offers a free trial.
 Their “Schedule Wizard” automatically creates schedules.
 I love the drag and drop feature as well.
 Humanity provides an online time clock, staff payroll processing and even a human resources tool that manages vacation and HR documents.
 However, their Starter and Classic Plan require a $40 a month minimum.
 To meet the minimum of $2 or $3 per user, you need to have at least 14 – 20 employees.

 The beauty about homebase is it’s priced per location rather than per employee.
 Plus, their Basic Plan is completely free.
 As they state, they’re perfect for a seasonal shop or one with a lot of part-time employees.
 Every plan includes scheduling, time tracking, team communication, reporting and mobile apps.
-Obviously, the more you pay, the more additional features you receive though.
+Obviously, the more you pay, the more features you receive.

 TimeStation states, “turn any smartphone or tablet into a cloud-based time & attendance system.”
 (There they go with the cloud-based again) With TimeStation, employees use employee cards with special QR codes or assigned PIN numbers.
 Their free plan includes up to 10 employees and 2 administrators.